 An adversary proceeding is a lawsuit you file in bankruptcy court.

 You are the plaintiff, and your creditor is the defendant.

 Check out this sample student loan adversary complaint to see what it looks like.

-In the complaint, you'll argue to the bankruptcy judge that you should be able to discharge your education debt because:
+In the complaint, you'll argue to the bankruptcy judge that you should be able to discharge student loan debt because:

-- you cannot repay your student loan debt due to undue hardship OR
+- you cannot repay your student loan debt due to undue hardship;

-- your student loan does not meet the requirements for bankruptcy protection.
+- your education debt does not meet the requirements for bankruptcy protection (e.g., unpaid tuition)